 Prerequisite, Ed.
-105. Topics covered include school government, athletics, debating, literary and social clubs, school papers, musical and dramatic activities, and civic clubs and projects.
+105. Topics covered include home rooms, student council, intra-mural athletics, debating, literary and social clubs, school clubs, assemblies, student trips, school papers, musical and dramatic activities, and civic clubs and projects.

-§218.
+- §218.
 AVIATION AND SPACE FLIGHT FOR TEACHERS.
 (Credit may be obtained in Science or Education.)
 Four hours credit.

-§219.
+For description of this course, see page 166. - §219.
 INFANT AND CHILD CARE.
 (Credit may be obtained in Home Economics or Education.)
 Two or four hours credit.

-225. GENERAL PSYCHOLOGY AND THE PRINCIPLES OF BEHAVIOR.
+For description of this course, see page 75. - 225.
+GENERAL PSYCHOLOGY AND THE PRINCIPLES OF BE-HAVIOR.
 Five hours credit.